TimaGitHub/pycandle/README.md

 - gives the oportunity to precisely tune Cross Entropy Loss with L2, L1 regularization parameters
 - gives the oportunity to learn what's under the hood of deep learning algorithms (especcialy at back propagation)
 - provides access to pytorch api without the need for users to adapt to a new library
+- provided the ability to compute gradients with computational graph, see pycandle.Tensor()

 ### Examples
 open examples.py to look at various types of NN